Syllabus for High Performance and Parallel Computing

 - use tools for performance optimisation and debugging;

 - identify factors that restrict parallelism in an algorithm or a program;

 - analyse opportunities for sharing and duplication of data within the memory hierarchy;

 - present written performance analysis in a clear and explicit way.

 Introduction to high performance programming and hardware.
 Different types of computer architectures and memory organisations.
 Important concepts such as data distribution, load balancing, locking and syncronization.

 Parallel programming with native operating system threading as well as OpenMP, including support for heterogeneous architectures.
 Analysing bandwith and latency when designing data flows.
 Shared memory synchronization concepts, including mutexes and atomic operations.
 Task based programming.
 Tools and methods for problem solving, software development, debugging, performance analysis and performance optimization.

 Lectures, computer labs, assignments and projects.

-Computer labs (2 hp), assignments (2 hp) and projects (3.5 hp) reported both as written reports and orally.
+Assignments and projects reported both as written reports and orally.